 Ground Penetrating Radar Technology

-- It’s safe, non-destructive with no damage or mess
+- Safe and non-destructive with no damage or mess

 - Reduces project timelines with rapid coverage of large areas

-- It’s cost effective and non-disruptive because equipment is quiet and compact
+- Cost-effective and non-disruptive because equipment used is quiet and compact

-- It provides more accurately located results on site or imported into CAD/GIS
+- Provides more accurately located results on-site or imported into CAD/GIS than standard methods

 - Offers the highest detection performance

 - Automatic target detection recognition: a dedicated tool that helps the operator locate pipes and cables

 - 2D and 3D tomography: optimised tomography for immediate visualisation of pipes and cables

 - Automatic transfer to CAD/GIS: localised pipes and cables automatically transferred to CAD (AutoCAD or Micro station) or GIS maps

 Our technology is world class, as is our service quality and reliability.
 We care as much as you do that your project keeps moving, stay on time, on budget and with a thorough risk assessment to manage your Duty of Care at all times.

 To confirm your choice to go ahead with our Utility Survey services or schedule a project discovery meeting, simply contact us at 1300 369 642.

 You can trust Abaxa to be there on time and reduce asset risk on your project.

 But don’t just take our word for it; here’s what clients are saying: